Zumper is a real estate site.

-1. This would be a housing comparison function, where the user would be able to compare previously saved houses.
+1. The first solution would be a way to compare houses, the user would be able to compare previously saved houses.
 This would allow the user to see a direct comparison instead of clicking back and forth between the two homes.

-2. This would be a list/grid view of all the amenities listed for the home.
-This function would allow users to quickly favorite and see the amenities that they need.
+2. The second solution would be to have a list/grid view of all the amenities listed for the home.
+This function would allow users to quickly favorite and see what is available.

-Comparing houses.
-This would allow users to get a comprehensive understand of the differences between the two homes.
-This is a feature that doesn't quite exist in the housing tech industry, and I feel that it would be a small tool that helps users in the selection journey.
+This function would allow users to get a comprehensive understanding of the differences between two selected homes.
+This sort of feature doesn't quite exist in the housing industry, but it would be a small tool that helps users in the selection journey.

-List view of amenities.
 This list view would be integrated into the filtering process, and allow the user to see what they can select from.
-This solution came from a user testing session where the user put too many specifications for searching.
-This led to zero results, causing it to be difficult for the user to go back and see what they could sacrifice or cut back on.
+This solution came from a user testing session where the user input too many specifications for searching.
+This led to having zero results, making it difficult for the user to go back and see what they could cut back on.
 This option would allow the user to just what is the best possible, quickly and easily.

 Overall it was a fun exercise.
 It was a redesign focused on enabling the values that already exist within Zumper's strategy.
 Visually things were already coherent so part of my challenge was to keep my redesign on brand.

 If I were to revisit this project I would look at appropriate UX writing to see how the words I use might or might not be correct.